Bartyxx/PCA16Personality/README.md

 Main
 Function
 Columns --> Contain three variables:
-                                    columns          : Contain all the columns of the dataset. drop_columns     : Columns droppend, the one with more than 50.000 zeros. non_drop_columns : The remaining 42 columns, used for calculare the accuracy with the different model after the removal of the drop_columns. drop_columns and non_drop_columns are importend and use in: "main.py".
+                                    columns          : Contain all the columns of the dataset.<br/>
+                                    drop_columns     : Columns droppend, the one with more than 50.000 zeros. non_drop_columns : The remaining 42 columns, used for calculare the accuracy with the different model after the removal of the drop_columns. drop_columns and non_drop_columns are importend and use in: "main.py".